'What were you thinking?!'

 "Right."
 The boy's voice was shaky and he looked ready to faint any second, but he managed a defiant glare.
 "As if I would trust-"

-That sentence ended on another cry.
+That sentence ended with another cry.
 Dylis had crouched down and grabbed a firm hold of one of the boy's legs, pulling him within Thais' reach.
 "Thank me later."

 It was still really odd to her Dylis speak.
 Glaw tried to focus on that thought, of the strange way his sister no longer mispronounced words as much or spoke at too high a volume for regular conversation.
 It was better than listening too closely to the terrified screams of the boy, as Thais wrapped a hand around the ankle Dylis wasn't holding.
 Glaw knew from personal experience that healing wasn't painful in the least, but the expression of pure horror on the boy's face was enough to make him believe his body might have lied to him.